jfialkoff/pyphaxio/README.md

 * `APIError` - error with api call
 * `ServerError` - server had an error and could not complete your request

-Errors can be imported from the `phaxio.errors` module.
+Errors can be imported from the `phaxio.exceptions` module.

 ### Currently Supported API Calls